Things to do in Devon in May and half term 2026

 If you are planning your Devon days out in May and are wondering what’s on and which Devon attractions you might visit, you’ve come to the right place.
 Here’s my guide to things to do in Devon in May and over the half term holiday.

-Half term in Devon takes place from the week beginning 24 May to 1 June 2025.
+Half term in Devon takes place from the week beginning 23 to 31 May 2026.
 Keep scrolling for school holiday events and activities later in the month!

 Love Devon?
 Why not follow me on Instagram, join the Devon with Kids Facebook group and subscribe to my newsletter!